-TBC
+Should the above details change, please notify us immediately

 Brand Identity Guidelines

-Communications and branding guidelines for Climate Mitigation Grant recipients
+Communications and branding guidelines for UK – Egypt HE partnerships for Climate Change Grant recipients

 Introduction

-This document is for anyone working on a project / in a partnership that is receiving grant funding from the British Council’s Climate Mitigation Grant initiative.
+This document is for anyone working on a project / in a partnership that is receiving grant funding from the British Council’s UK – Egypt HE partnerships for Climate Change Grant initiative.

-Climate Mitigation Grant is part of a wider British Council programme for higher education and TVET called Going Global Partnerships.
+UK – Egypt HE partnerships for Climate Change Grant is part of a wider British Council programme for higher education and TVET called Going Global Partnerships.

 In this document, you will find communications guidance to help you describe:

-Climate Mitigation Grant
+UK – Egypt HE partnerships for Climate Change Grant

 Going Global Partnerships

-Your project / partnership’s relationship to Climate Mitigation Grant and Going Global Partnerships.
+Your project / partnership’s relationship to UK – Egypt HE partnerships for Climate Change Grant and Going Global Partnerships.

 You will also find standard messaging to use in your materials and communications, plus information about how to access and use the British Council’s logo.

-Please contact GoingGlobalPartnerships@britishcouncil.org for sign-off before publishing messaging relating to Climate Mitigation Grant and Going Global Partnerships, and before using the British Council logo.
+Please contact GoingGlobalPartnerships@britishcouncil.org for sign-off before publishing messaging relating to UK – Egypt HE partnerships for Climate Change Grant and Going Global Partnerships, and before using the British Council logo.

 Communications guidance and messaging

-Please use the following messaging to describe Climate Mitigation and Going Global Partnerships and your project / partnership’s relationship to both, and to acknowledge the support you have received from the British Council.
+Please use the following messaging to describe UK – Egypt HE partnerships for Climate Change and Going Global Partnerships and your project / partnership’s relationship to both, and to acknowledge the support you have received from the British Council.
 This text must be used on press releases and other announcements.
 Please ensure the text appears in the ‘notes to editors’ section of press releases.

 Please note that press releases and other communications must be shared with the British Council at least five working days before issue.
 Please contact GoingGlobalPartnerships@britishcouncil.org for press release sign off.